bluegreen-labs/icoscp/README.md

 [![R-CMD-check](https://github.com/bluegreen-labs/icoscp/workflows/R-CMD-check/badge.svg)](https://github.com/bluegreen-labs/icoscp/actions)
 [![codecov](https://codecov.io/gh/bluegreen-labs/icoscp/branch/master/graph/badge.svg)](https://codecov.io/gh/bluegreen-labs/icoscp)

-A programmatic interface to the [ICOS Carbon Portal](https://www.icos-cp.eu/).
-Allows for easy downloads of ICOS carbon portal data directly to your R workspace or your computer.
+A programmatic interface to the Integrated Carbon Observation System (ICOS) [Carbon Portal](https://www.icos-cp.eu/).
+Allows for easy downloads of ICOS carbon portal data directly to your R work space or your computer.

-*This is a work in progress and should not yet be used.*
-*Keep an eye on the project for future full releases.*
+This package is a partial port of the [`icoscp` python package](https://github.com/ICOS-Carbon-Portal/pylib), retaining for now the functions relating to downloading site meta-data, available data and the eventual downloading of the data.
+Unlike the icoscp pacakge the subsetting of the data products or collections should be done by the user.

+Further differences pertain to the downloaded data, which can not be directly inspected and is often downloaded as a (zipped) binary.
+These files can be easily unzipped using conventional or internal `R` tools.

 ## Installation

 ### stable release

-No CRAN releases yet!
+No CRAN releases yet - should be there soonish!

 ### development release